Cover: Gardens of Versailles in January

 Having been to Paris numerous times in the past, we’d actually only experienced short stays in the City of Light, typically tacking on a few days at the beginning and/or ending of our time elsewhere as we arrived or departed France.

 Where we stayed

-Our Airbnb was located on a quiet street with great access to markets, shopping and the Metro.
+Our Airbnb was located on a quiet street with great access to markets, shopping, and the Metro.
 Not the typical Paris flat, the apartment was creatively renovated from a former storefront and consisted of three floors.
-The entry, kitchen and dining were on the main floor.
+The entry, kitchen, and dining were on the main floor.
 A large living area with a desk was downstairs in “the cave” and upstairs were two bedrooms and the bath.
-The owners and property managers were attentive and the apartment was good home base for us for the month.
+The owners and property managers were attentive and the apartment was a good home base for us for the month.

 Daily life in Paris